ZetaCrush/CXcompress/README.md

 Dictionaries for CXcompress can be trained by creating a "\n" separated file of common words

-*We are working on much faster decompression - this is a work in progress

 ## TODO
 1. 📚 More prebuilt dictionaries and language packs
 2. 🚀 Add CUDA support for massively parallel operation with GPUs